badlydrawnrob/python-playground/building-with-fast-api/README.md

 > A great API test kit for Mac.
 > Much simpler than the alternatives (IMO)

+The only _downsides_ to using Bruno is **you've got to manually write your documentation and tests**.
+FastApi comes with `/docs` and `/redoc` which are pretty handy, but the API testing isn't as nice.
+However, doing things in Bruno means we can easily switch to a different API framework and keep all our tests in place.

+- Import `openapi.json` to a new collection

 [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), [Postman](https://www.postman.com/)[^3], and [Insomnia](https://insomnia.rest/) are other options.